 It involves identifying and correcting errors leading to initial claim denials and identifying all active payer sources available to the patient regardless of the information provided or captured.
 Being proactive means having this information prior to or soon after a patient arrives for service and before a claim is generated.

 The Proactive Revenue Cycle consists of four stages; discovery, verification, correction, and follow-up.
 A vital aspect of creating efficiency is automating everything possible so your team can focus on high-level tasks.
+This is where an automated insurance verification tool like Boost can be useful.
 Organizations use The Proactive Revenue Cycle to increase their bottom line by making it easier for patient access teams to collect as much information possible and make sure that information is as accurate as possible.

 From the business perspective, The Proactive Revenue Cycle represents growth and reduction: Growth in revenue with reduction in overhead.

 Reactive practices are costly.
 Entire teams are devoted to reacting to mistakes identified long after the patient leaves or a claim has been denied, making it much less likely to obtain the necessary information.
 The likelihood of getting paid is reduced for each day that passes.
 Meanwhile, not identifying all available third-party payer sources increase the rate of self-pay and self-pay after insurance, which directly contribute to bad-debt.